ucc23/ucc/_pages/DBs_edits.md

 and changed a name
 - NGC 6334 1 --> NGC 6334 I

-The central coordinates for 'ic 5146' appear to be wrong.
+The central coordinates for 'ic 5146' appear to be wrong (taken from the article [The Young Cluster IC 5146](https://ui.adsabs.harvard.edu/abs/2002AJ....123..304H/abstract) which gives the correct coordinates in its Vizier
+Table 1 'Pre-main-sequence candidates in IC 5146').

+'BIP 14' also has wrong coordinates, fixed by taking the coordinates from the reference article [A K Imaging Survey of Molecular Outflow Sources](https://ui.adsabs.harvard.edu/abs/1994ApJS...94..615H/abstract) which gives the correct coordinates in its Vizier table.